microsoft/vscode-webview-ui-toolkit/src/data-grid/README.md

 **Important Note**

-As shown above in the Basic Usage example, if the `vscode-data-grid` is defined using only HTML this attribute should be set to `none` otherwise an attempt at generating a default header row will occur and result in an undefined header row being added to the DOM.
+As shown above in the Basic Usage example, if the `vscode-data-grid` is defined using only HTML this attribute should be set to `none` and the header row should be manually created with HTML.

 [Interactive Storybook Example](https://microsoft.github.io/vscode-webview-toolkit/?path=/story/library-data-grid--with-no-header)